Geometrically Convergent Simulation of the Extrema of L\'{e}vy Processes: SBA Monte Carlo: theory and applications

-Lipschitz functionals arise in applications, for example, in the pricing of hindsight~\citep{MR1805321,MR2023872,MR2867949,MR3723380} and perpetual American~\citep{MR1932381} puts under exponential L\'evy models.
+Lipschitz functions arise in applications, for example, in the pricing of hindsight~\cite{MR1805321,MR2023872,MR2867949,MR3723380} and perpetual American~\cite{MR1932381} puts under exponential L\'evy models.
 Indeed, for fixed $S_0,K_0>0$, these two examples require computing the expectations of $(K_0-S_0e^{X_T-\ov{X}_T})^+$ and $e^{X_T-\ov{X}_T}$, both of which are bounded and Lipschitz in $(X_T,\ov{X}_T)$ since $\ov{X}_T\geq X_T$.
-The next result, proved in Subsection~\ref{proof:Lip} below, shows that the convergence of the~\nameref{alg:SBA} is also geometric for these functionals.
+The next result, proved in Subsection~\ref{proof:Lip} below, shows that the convergence of~\nameref{alg:SBA} is also geometric for these functions.